What requirements must coffee comply with to be allowed on the European market?

 These codes of conduct may also affect you as a supplier.
 They may, for instance, require you to sign a suppliers’ code of conduct in which you declare that you do your business in a responsible way, meaning that you (and your suppliers) respect local environmental and labour laws, do not engage in corruption, etc. These aspects are also investigated further in company audits carried out by your (potential) buyer.

 Besides the suppliers’ code of conduct from various companies, it is important to be aware that the EU is implementing its so-called European Green Deal.
 This Green Deal has the aim of making Europe sustainable and climate neutral by 2050.
 To achieve this goal, the EU is for instance working on EU law that requires companies to address human rights and environmental standards within their value chains, including coffee.
 As with the corporate codes of conduct, companies will require you to comply with these additional requirements.
-The EU is also working on a European due diligence solution to stop EU-driven deforestation, which includes coffee.

 - Investigate the existing sustainability standards established by retailers and roasters by looking into the sustainable sourcing pages on their websites, or by approaching roasters, importers and sector specialists directly.
 Check whether you can adhere to the guidelines laid down by these standards.
 They can be a good starting point if you want to supply coffee to these companies.

 - Consider participating or visiting roundtable meetings (via conference call) or seminars to meet industry players and other interesting stakeholders.
-Check out the website of the International Coffee Organisation (ICO) to keep up-to-date on these discussions.
+Check out the website of the International Coffee Organization (ICO) to keep up-to-date on these discussions.

 - Consider developing and implementing your own CSR policy or code of conduct.
 This is not always required by buyers but may be a good way to show potential buyers your views on social responsibility.
 Furthermore, this may help you to stand out when your buyer has to choose between several suppliers.